Utah lawmakers approve medical pot changes, despite concerns

 "For me to approve even this compromise is a huge step," said Republican Sen. Allen Christensen.

+The Marijuana Policy Project praised the Monday vote, saying the revised measure is "undoubtedly inferior" to the ballot measure, but the vote on Election Day may have failed without the compromise.

+"It's now time to move forward," Deputy Director Matthew Schweich said in a statement.

-Some medical-marijuana advocates also support the agreement, saying state law allows the Legislature to change the language of laws passed by voters, so it was better to negotiate with opponents of the measure rather than endure a prolonged legal fight.
+State law allows the Legislature to change the language of laws passed by voters.

 "We have the right to override what the people do by initiative," said Republican Rep. Merrill Nelson, though, he noted, "we don't do that willy-nilly."